mldbai/mldb/container_files/public_html/doc/builtin/datasets/TabularDataset.md

 The tabular dataset has the following limitations:

-- Each row has a single timestamp; it is not possible for different values in the row to have separate timestamps
+- Each row has a single timestamp; it is not possible for different values in the row to have separate timestamps.
-- Each column can only have a single value within a single row
+- Each column can only have a single value within a single row.
 - The dataset will work well up to tens of thousands of columns, but for extremely sparse data it will not be efficient due to a per-column overhead.
 It's better to use a sparse dataset for these situations.
 - It may only be committed once, and will not be queryable until it is committed the first time.
-As a reusult, this dataset type is mostly useful for analytic, not operational data.
+As a result, this dataset type is mostly useful for analytic, not operational data.
 - It is not possible to save data from the Tabular dataset, apart from by writing it to a CSV file (see the ![](%%doclink csv.export procedure).